 - Add letters to an arc

-Also, several nice automatic features such as a thread trimmer, advanced needle threader, and automatic thread tension increase ease of use.
+Also, several automatic features such as a thread trimmer, advanced needle threader, and automatic thread tension increase ease of use.

-It’s very similar in usage to the Brother PE800 with its color LCD Smartscreen where patterns can be selected and edited.
+It’s very similar in usage to the Brother PE900 with its color LCD Smartscreen where patterns can be selected and edited.

-Eversewn isn’t as much of a corporate giant as Brother, but it still produces reliable and technologically-advanced sewing and embroidery machines.
-The Eversewn Sparrow X is no exception!
+Eversewn isn’t as much of an embroidery machine “giant” as Brother, it still produces reliable and technologically-advanced sewing and embroidery machines.

-A “next-generation” machine, the Eversewn Sparrow X is the most technologically advanced computerized embroidery machine on this list.
-It does away with USB import of designs and instead uses the free EverSewn Pro app to edit and transfer devices using a phone, tablet, or even computer.
-This is nice because you can control the embroidery from your device without sitting right next to your machine.
+The Sparrow X2 does away with mandatory USB import of designs and uses the free EverSewn Pro app to edit and transfer devices using a phone, tablet, or computer.
+(I love how you can control your device’s embroidery without sitting next to your machine.)

-The Eversewn Sparrow X contains 100 embroidery designs and a 4.75″ x 7″ hoop size, which is comparable to the Brother PE800.
-However, as an embroidery and sewing combo machine, it also boasts 120 stitch options!
+The Eversewn Sparrow X2 contains 100 embroidery designs and a 4.75″ x 7″ hoop size, which is comparable to the Brother PE900.

 Automatic thread trimming (including jump threads), automatic tension adjustment, and automatic needle threading are also perks of this machine.